Carotid Artery Blockage & Disease

 If blockage is severe, or if you’ve already had a TIA or stroke, your doctor may recommend removing the blockage from the artery.
 The options include:

-View our printable information on Carotid Artery Disease that we provide in conjunction with the Society for Vascular Surgery, of which Dr. Mathew is a recommended member.
+View information on Carotid Artery Disease provided in conjunction with the Society for Vascular Surgery, of which Dr. Bunnell is a recommended member.
+Visit: SVS information about Carotid Artery Disease.

 When you are ready to discuss treatment options, we look forward to scheduling a consultation with you.